Actress Kelly Preston dies at 57 after battle with breast cancer

 Both Preston and Travolta returned to acting, with Preston's first role back in the Nicholas Sparks adaptation, "The Last Song," which starred Miley Cyrus and her future husband, Liam Hemsworth.

-They had two other children, daughter Ella Bleu in 2000 and son Benjamin in 2010.
-Ella wrote on Instagram Sunday: “I have never met anyone as courageous, strong, beautiful and loving as you.
-Anyone who is lucky enough to have known you or to have ever been in your presence will agree that you have a glow and a light that never ceases to shine and that makes anyone around you feel instantly happy.”
+In addition to Jett and Ella Bleu, who was born in 2000, the couple had son Benjamin in 2010.
+Ella wrote on Instagram Sunday: "I have never met anyone as courageous, strong, beautiful and loving as you.
+Anyone who is lucky enough to have known you or to have ever been in your presence will agree that you have a glow and a light that never ceases to shine and that makes anyone around you feel instantly happy."

 "Kelly's love and life will always be remembered," Travolta said on Instagram.
 "I will be taking some time to be there for my children who have lost their mother, so forgive me in advance if you don't hear from us for a while.
 But please know that I will feel your outpouring of love in the weeks and months ahead as we heal."